 All resolutions are put to the vote by electronic poll voting.
 Voting by poll allows for an equitable and transparent voting process.
 Shareholders will be better able to demonstrate their concerns in a manner more accurately reflective of their shareholdings.
 Independent scrutineers are appointed to conduct the voting process.
 Independent scrutineers brief the shareholders on the e-polling voting process and verify and tabulate votes after each resolution.
 The results of the voting at the general meetings showing the number of votes cast for and against each resolution and the respective percentages are shown to the shareholders at the end of each resolution before the Chairman makes a declaration on the passing of the resolution.
+In addition, the voting results at the general meetings showing the number of votes cast for and against each for and against each resolution and the respective percentages are shown to the shareholders at the general meetings showing the number of votes cast for and against each resolution on the passing of the resolution.
 In addition, the voting results at the general meetings showing the number of votes cast for and against each resolution and the respective percentages and the name of the independent scrutineer will be announced via SGXNET immediately after each general meeting.

 The Company Secretary prepares minutes of shareholders' meetings, which incorporate substantial and relevant comments or queries from shareholders and responses from the Board and Management.
-These minutes are available to shareholders upon request and, beginning from our 2018 AGM, are published on our corporate website.
+Beginning from our 2018 AGM, these minutes are published on our corporate website.